GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 You can also attempt the same proof with `add_mistyped`, which obviously will fail, since `add_mistyped` has an error.
-First, you will note that `add_mistyped` only takes one argument (since only one was defined in it's signature)
+First, you will note that `add_mistyped` only takes one argument (since only one was defined in its signature)

 Lemma no_errors_add_mistyped (x: bitvector 64) :
   spec_refines_eq (add_mistyped x) (safety_spec (x)).